Data Protection requests

 Use this form to request a check for a criminal conviction history

-Should you like to know what information is held about you on the Police National Computer, you will need to complete an Association of Chief Police Officers Criminal Records Office Subject access form (ACRO SA 1) (PDF 34 Kb - opens new window).
+Should you like to know what information is held about you on the Police National Computer, you will need to complete an Association of Chief Police Officers Criminal Records Office Subject access form (ACRO SA1), which can be downloaded from the ACPO website (opens new window).
 The form should be printed and completed following the instructions which are on the form.

 The processing of these applications is carried out by the Association of Chief Police Officers Criminal Records Office, known as ACRO.
 Thames Valley Police can provide general advice about what information this application will provide and whether it is appropriate for your needs.
 However, all queries about how the process works, timescales for responses etc should be directed to ACRO on 0845 6013 999.